ISTAROXIME

 Istaroxime is a first in class, novel intravenous agent designed to improve systolic contraction and diastolic relaxation of the heart.

-Through three Phase 2 global studies, lead asset istaroxime has consistently demonstrated a highly unique and attractive profile
+Through four Phase 2 global studies, lead asset istaroxime has consistently demonstrated a highly unique and attractive profile

 -